65C-16.002: Adoptive Family Selection

-(d) If an investigation of an abuse, neglect or abandonment report by protective investigations reveals that the subject of the report is an adoptive parent whose adoption has not been finalized, the adoption counselor must be notified immediately and must assume responsibilities in the investigation as outlined above.
-The child should be removed from the adoptive home if he or she meets the criteria for removal pursuant to Section 39.401, F.S.
+(d) If an investigation of an abuse, neglect or abandonment report by protective investigations reveals that the subject of the report is an adoptive parent whose adoption has not been finalized, the case manager or adoption counselor must be notified immediately and must assume responsibilities in the investigation as outlined above.
+The child should be removed from the adoptive home if he or she meets the criteria for removal pursuant to the applicable Florida Statute

-(e) If abuse or neglect is established but does not warrant immediate or permanent removal of the children, careful consideration should be given to providing services to the family for a specified period of time.
+(e) If abuse or neglect is established but does not warrant immediate or permanent removal of the children, careful consideration should be given to providing post adoption services to the family for a specified period of time.
+A

 65C-16.008 Dispute Resolutions and Appeals.